 Curious Kids’ Museum Kids make giant bubbles, create a newscast, drive an ambulance and explore 100 more hands-on exhibits in St. Joseph. curiouskidsmuseum.org

-DeGrandchamp Farms Acres of blueberry bushes please pickers on the edge of South Haven.
-An on-site market sells 5- and 10-pound boxes of berries, plus other blueberry specialties like BBQ sauce, pancake mix and salsa. degrandchamps.com
+DeGrandchamp Farms Acres of blueberry bushes await pickers on the edge of South Haven.
+An on-site market sells boxes of berries, plus other blueberry specialties such as barbecue sauce, pancake mix and salsa. degrandchamps.com

-Friends Good Will Feel the wind in your face at the bow of this sloop during a 90-minute sail on Lake Michigan.
-Learn the original tall ship's role in the War of 1812.
-(800) 747-3810; michiganmaritimemuseum.org
+Friends Good Will Feel the wind in your face at the bow of this sloop during a 90-minute sail from South Haven.
+Learn the original tall ship's role in the War of 1812. michiganmaritimemuseum.org

-Grand Haven Musical Fountain Colorful jets of water dance to music by the likes of Sousa and Led Zeppelin every summer night in Grand Haven. ghfountain.com
+Grand Haven Musical Fountain Colorful jets of water dance to music by the likes of Sousa and Led Zeppelin in a 25-minute show every summer night in Grand Haven. ghfountain.com

 Hackley and Hume Historic Site Side-by-side Victorian mansions in Muskegon impress visitors with ornate gingerbread (the original owners were a lumber baron and his business partner), turrets, stained glass and rooms restored to look like they did 100 years ago. lakeshoremuseum.org/project/hackley-hume/

-Harbor Shores Home to the 2016 Senior PGA Championship (May 24–29, 2016), this 18-hole Jack Nicklaus-designed course in Benton Harbor challenges with diverse terrain. harborshoresgolf.com
+Harbor Shores This 18-hole Jack Nicklaus-designed course in Benton Harbor challenges with its diverse terrain. harborshoresgolf.com

 Michigan’s Adventure The price of admission includes land and water rides.
 Catch a wave, plunge down a water slide, and ride the state’s fastest wooden roller coaster at Muskegon’s amusement park. miadventure.com